hplytnikas/curobo-sq/README.md

-Restrict object counts with `--counts 1,5,10`; the mesh-fidelity sweep is `benchmark_sq_vs_mesh.py benchmark --fidelity`. `targets.json` and `results.csv` are committed, so the figures can be regenerated without re-running anything.
+Restrict object counts with `--counts 1,5,10`; the mesh-fidelity sweep is `benchmark_sq_vs_mesh.py benchmark --fidelity`. `targets.json` and `results.csv` are in the repository, so the figures can be regenerated without re-running anything.

 ### 5. What each file in `paper/` does